Medically reviewed on December 28, 2017

 if you are also taking eplerenone.

-To make sure spironolactone is safe for you, tell your doctor if you have:
+To make sure spironolactone is safe for you, tell your doctor if you have ever had:

-In animal studies, spironolactone caused certain types of tumors, some of which were cancerous.
-However, very high doses are used in animal studies.
-It is not known whether these effects would occur in people using regular doses.
+In animal studies, spironolactone caused certain types of tumors.
+It is not known whether tumors could occur in people using this medicine.
 Ask your doctor about your risk.

 It is not known whether spironolactone will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.